raiden-network/spec/terminology.rst

    Reveal Secret
    Reveal Secret message
-       An offchain Raiden message that contains the secret that can open a Hash Time Lock.
+       An offchain Raiden message that contains the secret that can open a :term:`Hash Time Lock`.
 See :ref:`reveal-secret-message` for details.

    Reveal Timeout
           The number of blocks in a channel allowed for learning about a secret being revealed through the blockchain and acting on it.